On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: Mathematical and numerical preliminaries

 After solving \eqref{eq:int_eq} for $\sigma$, the solution $\phi$ to \eqref{eq:main_prob}--\eqref{bdry4} and its derivatives are given by $\phi^{(j)} = \G_j \sigma + \psi_\alpha^{(j)}$, for $0 \le j \le 3$, and $\phi^{(4)} = \sigma$.
 The reformulation of the differential equation as a second-kind integral equation is beneficial, as the latter can be stably discretized.

 \begin{rmk} The integral equation formulation of \eqref{eq:main_prob}--\eqref{bdry4} makes use of the biharmonic Green's function $G_0$.
 However, in principle this can be replaced by the Green's function $G_0$ for any equation $\L_0 \phi = f$ with a fourth-order differential operator $\L_0$.
 In this general setting, $G_0$ is known as the \emph{background} Green's function \cite{greengard-two-point,lee-stiff}.
 We choose to work with the biharmonic equation because it is so analytically tractable.
-We also suspect that the numerical performance of our method will not depend substantially on the choice of background Green's function, as was observed for second-order equations in the numerical experiments of \cite{greengard-two-point}. \end{rmk}
+In our experience, the numerical performance is unlikely to depend substantially on the choice of background Green's function, as was observed for second-order equations in the numerical experiments of \cite{greengard-two-point}. \end{rmk}